-The popular notion of the Roman army fighting in maniples is a correct one if only perceived during the later years after 4th century BC.
+The popular notion of the Roman army fighting in maniples is a correct one if only perceived during the later years after the 4th century BC.
 However, in the preceding centuries, the Roman military system was inspired by its more-advanced neighbor (and enemy) – the Etruscans.
-In fact, the hoplite tactics of mass formation of men fighting with their shield and spear, were already adopted by the Greeks by 675 BC, and reached the Italy-based Etruscans by early 7th century BC.
-The Romans in turn were influenced by their Etruscan foes, and thus managed to adopt many of the rigid Greek-inspired formations along with arms.
+In fact, the hoplite tactics of mass formation of men fighting with their shield and spear were already adopted by the Greeks by 675 BC and reached the Italy-based Etruscans by early 7th century BC.
+The Romans, in turn, were influenced by their Etruscan foes, and thus managed to adopt many of the rigid Greek-inspired formations along with arms.

 4) The Servian reforms divided the Roman army into classes – based on the individual’s wealth –

 As per historical tradition, the very adoption of the hoplite tactics was fueled by the sweeping military reforms undertaken by the penultimate Roman ruler Servius Tullius, who probably reigned in 6th century BC.
-He made a departure from the ‘tribal’ institutions of curia and gentes, and instead divided the military based on the individual soldier’s possession of property.
-In that regard, the Roman army and its mirroring peace-time society, was segregated into classes (classis).
+He made a departure from the ‘tribal’ institutions of curia and gentes, and instead divided the military based on the individual soldier’s possession of a property.
+In that regard, the Roman army and its mirroring peace-time society were segregated into classes (classis).

 According to Livy, there were six such classes – all based on their possession of wealth (that was defined by asses or small copper coins).
 The first three classes fought as the traditional hoplites, armed with spears and shields – though the armaments decreased based on their economic statuses.
 The fourth class was only armed with spears and javelins, while the fifth class was scantily armed with slings.
 Finally, the six (and poorest) class was totally exempt from military service.
 This system once again alludes to how the early Roman army was formed on truly nationalistic values.
 Simply put, these men left their homes and went to war to protect (or increase) their own lands and wealth, as opposed to opting for just a ‘career’.